 When you factor in electricity prices, home charging, public chargers and real-world efficiency, the picture becomes much clearer – and in many cases electric cars can cost significantly less to run than petrol or diesel models.

-Electric cars are usually cheaper to run than petrol cars in the UK, and that continues to be the case in 2026, even with fuel prices rising as a result on the conflict in the Middle East.
+Electric cars are usually cheaper to run than petrol cars in the UK, and that continues to be the case in 2026, especially with fuel prices rising as a result of Donald Trump's attack on Iran and the wider conflict in the Middle East.

 Charging an EV at home on a typical off-peak electricity tariff can cost around 2p to 7p per mile, while the average petrol and diesel car typically costs 12p to 20p per mile depending on fuel prices and efficiency.
 However, running costs can be higher if you rely heavily on public rapid chargers.